Lion's Mane (Hericium erinaceus) is a medicinal and culinary mushroom mainly used to promote the health of the brain

 Caffeine is also a Nootropic.

-As an adaptogen, Lion's Mane helps to increase resistance to stress by balancing the nervous and hormone systems.
+As an adaptogen, Lion's Mane helps to regulate your nervous and hormone systems.

-Several studies have shown that Lion's Mane can help relieve anxiety and depression by restoring the hippocampus.
-This is a part of your brain that plays an important role in the storage of information in your memory and also in your behavior.
+Studies have shown that Lion's Mane can help relieve anxiety and depression by restoring the hippocampus.
+This is a part of your brain that plays an important role in the storage of information in your memory, your behavior and learning abilities.

 Decrease in the tissue of the Hippocampus is associated with an increased risk of Alzheimer's, depression and schizophrenia.